cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 the trace can then be collected with the command `morion_trace`, a custom GDB command implemented by [Morion](https://github.com/pdamian/morion) (usage:
 `morion_trace [debug] <trace_file_yaml:str> <stop_addr:int> [<stop_addr:int> [...]]`).
-Amongst others, `morion_trace` expects as argument a YAML file, into which the trace will be stored.
+Alongside some stop addresses, `morion_trace` expects as argument a YAML file, into which the trace will be stored.
 As explained below in section [Init YAML File](./4_tracing.md#init-yaml-file), the inputted YAML file can hold additional information that steer how the trace will be collected (e.g. by hooking certain functions).
 ```
 [...]
 # Addresses